-Every dev Team Lead knows (but will never admit): We rarely deliver on time, and we can never fully quantify how much time we spend on debugging.
-Ask yourself and answer honestly: how much time do you and your team spend on debugging?
-Besides being time-consuming, the amount of things a developer has to do to find the root cause can be emotionally crippling: when you’re debugging you keep trying to deal with your failures and it keeps you failing.
-Debugging can become so ineffective that it keeps you from coming up with solutions.
-When you’re debugging you’re dealing with a lot of data.
-And you’re trying to find the one thing that is causing the problem – the needle in your full stack.
-Often times you have a scenario where everything is working fine, until it’s not and you try to dive into a large volume of information.
-More often than not, developers are overwhelmed with the amount of data and information that needed to be taken into account – we call them WTF moments: everything looks fine but deep inside that pile of data you have to dig through lies a bug.
-When you succeed, the epiphany is equal parts intellectual and psychological – it is exhilarating.
-But it’s only exhilarating because you invested so much focus, emotion and time into trying to find and solve the problem.
-So let’s ask that question again: How much time do you spend on debugging (collectively)?
+Debugging can become so ineffective that it prevents you from coming up with solutions.
+Debugging means dealing with a lot of data.
+You’re trying to find the one thing that is causing the problem – the needle in your full stack.
+Often, you have a scenario where everything is working fine, and then, suddenly, it’s not.
+This the “WTF” moment where you have to dive into a large volume of information that can overwhelm any developer.
+Everything looks fine, but deep inside that pile of data you have to dig through lies a bug.
+When you succeed, the epiphany is equal parts intellectual and psychological – it’s exhilarating.
+But it’s only exhilarating because you invested so much focus, emotion and time into finding and solving the problem.
+So, let’s ask that question again, “how much time do you spend on debugging (collectively)?
 In a day?
 A month?
-A year?
+A year?”

-Agile methodologies mean constantly pushing out new deployments so you can get feedback early, but just because you’re agile doesn’t mean you’re fast: when you finish 80% of the work, you discover or know you still have 80% of the road ahead of you: find the bugs, stabilize the release.
-As you enter bug-crunching sprints the software is so unstable that QA are running wild hitting you with tickets left and right.
-It feels like no matter how good you are, you are the best hamster on the wheel.
-You keep running up a hill which turns into a massive escalating sh*t storm: QA finds 3 new bugs for each one your team fixes.
-Your team, being under the bug grind, treats the bugs superficially, without getting to the bottom of each bug.
-Even if they’re not – you always have to check in on them, and maybe even push them a little.
-And nobody likes a micro-manager.
-Then again if you don’t, QA will find new ways to crash your soul with new bugs.
+Agile methodologies mean constantly pushing out new deployments so you can get feedback early, but just because you’re agile doesn’t mean you’re fast.
+When you’re 80% done, you suddenly discover that you still have 80% of the road ahead of you to go to find the bugs and stabilize the release.
+As you enter bug-squashing sprints, the software is so unstable that QA is running wild hitting you with tickets left and right.
+It feels like no matter how good you are, you are still only the best hamster on the wheel.
+You keep running up a hill which turns into a massive escalating sh*t storm where QA finds 3 new bugs for each one your team fixes.
+Your team, being under the bug grind, treats bugs superficially, without getting to the bottom of each bug.
+Even if they are being thorough, you always have to check in on them, and maybe even push them a little.
+And nobody likes to be pushed.
+Then again, if you don’t, QA will find new ways to crush your soul with new bugs.
 You’re damned if you do, and you’re most certainly damned if you don’t.

 The Circle of Fail

-It’s what I call “The vicious circle of fail” – The team feels like they’re failing you and themselves, so they get frustrated, lose motivation and do even worse.
+It’s what I call “The vicious circle of failure” – the team feels like they’re failing you and themselves, so they get frustrated, lose motivation and do even worse.

-Being a former developer, you want to shield your team from that feeling of being constantly on edge, the building is always on fire.
-You also know that the routine of assigning your team a “critical – feature – du – jour” every other day is deeply flawed just like swamping the team with unreasonable arbitrary deadlines and pressuring them around it.
-So you’re constantly caught between a rock and a hard place with only one constant in the horizon – it’s going to get worse.
+Being a former developer, you want to shield your team from that feeling of being constantly on edge, like the building is always on fire.
+You also know that the routine of assigning your team a “critical feature-du-jour” every other day is deeply flawed just like swamping the team with unreasonable arbitrary deadlines and applying pressuring to meet them.
+You’ll just keep getting caught between a rock and a hard place with one constant on the horizon – it’s only going to get worse.

 Zilch.
 Nada.
 Diddly-squat.